mattva01/schooltool/src/schoolbell/batching/README.txt

  +----------------------------------------------------+----------------------+

-If we are on the first batch, the 'previous' text is contained in a span, while the 'next' text is a link:
+The 'previous' link will not actually be a link if there is no previous batch (if we are on the first batch) and there will also be no number displayed for the same reason.

     >>> print view()
     <BLANKLINE>
     ...
           <span class="previous">
             &laquo; <span>Previous</span>
-            <span>10</span>
           </span>
     ...
           <a class="next"